Faelfellah/Myprojects-in-C/README.md

 # Myprojects
-This a look about some Projects i worked on during my Studies
+This is a look about some Projects i worked on during my Studies